2017 Thought Asylum Annual Review04 Jan 2018

 Once again, other commitments have limited my achievements with the web site.
 I’d hoped to work on updating the look and feel and to get quite a few more blog posts out but alas that was not going to be.
 A switch to HTTPS and a more mobile friendly styling remain on my to do list for 2018, but it’s a big chunk of work to migrate the site to what will effectively be a new platform version to support these things.

-This year saw a big hit on my productivity as I suffered a sports related injury that was limiting for a little while then post operation, severly limiting for the recovery period. however, on the bright side I did get to spend a few days in Heidelberg for some training which was an enjyable experience except for the heat wave they were experiencing and the lack of air conditioning anywhere in the region.
+This year saw a big hit on my productivity as I suffered a sports related injury that was limiting for a little while then post operation, severely limiting for the recovery period. however, on the bright side I did get to spend a few days in Heidelberg for some training which was an enjoyable experience except for the heat wave they were experiencing and the lack of air conditioning anywhere in the region.

 The organisation I was working for (ROC) also got acquired in the last quarter, so I now find myself working in a similar way, doing similar things but with the expectation of more demands on my time from a wider group and the opportunity to look at lots of new and interesting opportunities and practices.
 Possibly not what most people enjoy doing, but I’m always looking for better ways to do stuff so it’s actually something I’m really looking forward to for this coming year.